Sleep Apnea Sometimes Misdiagnosed as Depression

 Depression and Sleep Apnea

 What does this mean for the future?
-If a significant portion of the population with depression are actually experiencing the side effects of sleep apnea, we may be able to improve many of their symptoms or even cure them.
+If a significant portion of the population diagnosed with depression are actually experiencing depressive symptoms due to poor sleep quality caused by sleep apnea, we may be able to improve many of their depressive symptoms or even cure them of both sleep apnea and depression.

 Sleep apnea symptoms can be alleviated with something as simple as an adjustable bed, a breathing machine, or lifestyle changes such as weight loss.
 Your physician or sleep specialist can assess your situation and identify the right treatment plan.

-Indeed, doctors may begin to consider factors like sleep apnea more often when depressive symptoms are present, as research continues to show strong links between sleep quality and mental health.
+Indeed, doctors may begin to consider factors like sleep apnea more often when depressive symptoms are present, as research continues to show strong links between sleep quality/quantity and mental health.